Confirmed cases: 64,485

 (Please note that the Covid-19 situation in Malaysia continues to develop on an almost daily basis.
 All information above and below is accurate at the time of writing – for the latest updates, please refer to our social media channels, or get in touch directly)

-How serious is the Covid-19 situation in Malaysia?
+What is the latest Covid-19 situation in Malaysia?

 What is Malaysia’s proposed plan for reopening tourism?